 Of course, this prompts a second question: “Are the CIS Controls enough?”
 With so many frameworks and best practices, many often ask which is best and for what reasons.

-Almost all of them are very detailed, exhaustive, and descriptive telling you “what needs to be done”.
+Almost all of them are very detailed, exhaustive, and descriptive, telling you “what needs to be done.”
 However, only one is prescriptive in nature.
-The CIS Controls not only tell you “what needs to be done” but it also tells you in what order they need to be considered when implementing an effective security framework.
+The CIS Controls not only tell you “what needs to be done,” but they also tell you in what order they need to be considered when implementing an effective security framework.

 For many, aligning with the CIS Controls and Benchmarks should be the starting point.
-From there, applying additional controls as needed to protect against the more unusual and advanced cyber attacks an organization faces will be the next step.
+The next step is to apply additional controls as needed to protect against the more unusual and advanced cyber attacks an organization faces.

 Overview of the CIS Controls

-The CIS Controls are broken down into three categories:
+The CIS Controls are broken down into three implementation groups:

-Organizational Controls — Additional controls that cover the people and processes involved in an organization’s cybersecurity function.
+- IG3 — Additional controls that cover the people and processes involved in an organization’s cybersecurity function; ideal for enterprises with highly sensitive information or functions subject to regulatory and compliance oversight.
+IG3 adds 23 safeguards.

-Realistically, every organization should aim to align its security program with all 20 CIS Controls.
-The following table contains a brief overview of each Control, and what it’s designed to protect against.
+For optimal security, every organization should aim to align its security program with all 18 CIS Controls.
+The following table contains a brief overview of each Control and what it’s designed to protect against.

 Control |